 How Rare are Unicorns?

 As their namesake suggests, unicorn companies aren’t a commonality.
 The truth is, most startups don’t succeed.
 According to a report published by Startup Genome, 9 out of every 10 fail.
-Even when venture-backed, 75 percent of these companies don’t provide a return on investment.
+Even when backed by venture capital, 75 percent of these companies don’t provide a return on investment.